Sharpryan20/ci-project-3/README.md

 [GitHub Repository](https://github.com/Sharpryan20/ci-project-3)

 This is my submission for Code Institute's Portfolio Project Three.
-It is a text adventure Python based game where the user will wake up inside a forest and will have to survive the night.
-(Each encounter will affect the users health and insanity levels so they need to play carefully.)
+It is a text adventure Python-based game where the user will wake up inside a forest and will have to survive the night.
+(Each encounter will affect the user's health and insanity levels so they need to play carefully.)
 For the user to 'win' the game they must not reach below 0 Health or above level 5 Insanity.

-The game is deployed on heroku and is strictly terminal based for user interaction.
+The game is deployed on Heroku and is strictly terminal-based for user interaction.

 My idea for my project started when I was playing a game on my phone.
-I then came up with the idea of trying to captivate and auidence with a thrilling and tense game where they have to use their imagination to build the story.
-I have tried to create multiple paths with some intergrating into each other to encourage replay ability.
+I then came up with the idea of trying to captivate an audience with a thrilling and tense game where they have to use their imagination to build the story.
+I have tried to create multiple paths with some integrating into each other to encourage replayability.

 # UX